 - Users can report content at the group, topic, video response, or comment level.
 All reported content is sent to our human moderators for review.
 Learn more about how you can report content.

 When a video is automatically flagged or content is reported by a user, we send it to our human moderators for review.
 Before we remove any content, our human moderators must qualify it as a violation of our Code of Conduct.

-- Leads can also moderate content in their groups.
+- Educators can also moderate content in their groups.
 They can change their settings and hide comments and videos by default so they’re only visible after they’ve approved them.
-Learn more about how leads can make member videos and comments private.
+Learn more about how educators can make student videos and comments private.